 - Packages can be shared amongst family members living at the same address.

 - Family members must be established as patients in our office.

 - Medicare & Medicaid are exempt from discounted packages, as Federal Law applies.

-Includes comprehensive History and Exam with the Doctor, CLA Insight Scans, X-rays (if clinically necessary).
+Includes comprehensive History and Exam with the Doctor, CLA Insight Scans, adjustment, and X-rays (if clinically necessary).

 - X-rays: $50 per set